tdeekens/msc-thesis/interview-transcriptions/markdown/OPO-2.md

 ### So you mentioned the management before we started talking about this.
 So how well you and your immediate environment are integrated with line management, section management, department management?

 Good and bad I think.
-I think that we have a rather good, I think we if we are perceived as a rather good area and at least I have a lot of contact with management and that works good.
-And I think that we have a setup that is not good and that is maybe MS2 that are the ones outside because there was a decision that the section manager should have two teams.
-The previous section manager had a product area and in our product area we got one section manager having two teams and the other having one and the other two and that's not really good.
-And MS2 is outside so to say, that don't have the same section manager and I mean Iva is design responsible for APC but she is not manager for MS2.
-So it's a rather, I don't know who was thinking anything when setting up that's really weird I would say.
+I think that we have a rather good, I think we are perceived as a rather good area and at least I have a lot of contacts with management and that works good.
+But I think that we have a setup that is not good and that is maybe MS2 that are the ones outside because there was a decision that the section manager should have two teams.
+The previous section manager had a product area and in our product area we got one section manager having two teams and another having one in the same area; and that's not really good.
+And MS2 is outside so to say, that don't have the same section manager and I mean Eva is design responsible for APC but she is not manager for MS2.
+So it's a rather, I don't know who was thinking anything when setting up that, that's really weird I would say.
 Means that we normally you have section meetings and you have day away and you have things that you do with your section.
 Normally you connect them to the program and you do some work or workshops or presentations or anything but now we sort of if we do it we only have two out of three teams if we do it and that's a rather odd situation for anyone I would say.

 ### Any would that change or...